 The Board also ensures that Remgro complies with and adheres to the Constitution of South Africa, the law, leading standards, and adherence to its own codes of conduct and policies.

-Further details regarding Remgro’s sustainability practices, including an overview of the key areas of focus during the reporting period, highlights on sustainability and planned areas of future focus can be found in the Sustainable Development Report.
+Further details regarding Remgro’s sustainability practices, including an overview of the key areas of focus during the reporting period, highlights on sustainability and planned areas of future focus can be found in the Sustainability Report.

 Remgro’s Board is ultimately accountable for the performance of Remgro, appreciating that strategy, risk, performance and sustainability are inseparable.
 The Board provides strategic direction by proposing, discussing and questioning, whilst evaluating and approving, plans and strategies based on the values and objectives of Remgro and stakeholder interests and expectations.
+The Board monitors Remgro’s ESG performance in conjunction with the Strategic ESG Committee.
 The Board furthermore oversees the Remgro Group’s corporate actions via the Investment Committee, which is supported by an approved delegation of authority.

 The Board’s formal Board Charter, which is available here, defines key responsibilities of the Board, including inter alia directing the ethical standards, strategy and operations of the Remgro Group to build a sustainable business, while considering the impact of the Remgro Group’s strategy on the triple context.

 The Board has delegated the formulation and development of Remgro’s strategy to the Management Board and has approved the policies and operational plans developed by management to give effect to the approved strategy.
 The Management Board’s mandate is available here.
 The Management Board is furthermore supported by various senior management work streams, including one focused on new and disruptive technologies, being part of its future scanning processes.